watem-sedem/watem-sedem/docs/input.rst

 P factor map filename
 *********************

 Filename of the P-factor map.

 River segment filename
 **********************

 Filename of the river segment map.
-This raster is only mandatory when :ref:`Output per VHA river segment = 1 <outputVHA>`
+This raster is only mandatory when :ref:`Output per VHA river segment = 1 <outputVHA>`.

+A river segment is a part of the river (usualy a part between two confluences with other rivers).
+To give detailed information about the sediment entering every river segment, a river segment map must be created.

+The river segment map is raster where every river pixel (every pixel with value -1 in the :ref:`parcel map <prcmap>`) gets the id of the segment where it belongs too.
+Every segment has a unique (integer) id.

+The datatype of the river segment map is integer16.

 adjectant segments
 ******************